Horseback riding is a great way to slow down and experience Yellowstone National Park. There are a few different options for doing this.

 Stock selected for a trip in Yellowstone should be well trained, compatible with each other, and accustomed to the restraining techniques you plan to use.
 Exercise caution when approaching other parties on the trail.
 Anticipate problems and have your animals under control.
 If backpackers seem unsure of what to do, courteously offer instructions to permit safe passage.

 On any ride, anticipate inclement weather, biting insects, and emergencies and bring the appropriate gear for these conditions.
 Check our backcountry situation report and bear management area descriptions before you hit the trail.
 During mosquito and fly season carry and use stock insect repellent.

 Prior to riding in Yellowstone National Park, private stock users must obtain a free day ride permit.
 A separate permit is required for each day you will be riding, but only one individual in a group needs to obtain a permit.
 Group size is limited to 20 people and 20 stock.
 There are no limits to the number of day ride permits in an area.

 Park trails are typically open to stock day use from mid-June to the first week of November.
 Some trails do not open until mid-July.
 Check the backcountry situation report for a list of trails currently open to stock use.

 Overnight stock use is not permitted prior to July 1, due to range readiness and/or wet trail conditions.
-Horses are not allowed in frontcountry campgrounds, but are permitted in certain backcountry campsites.
+You must obtain a backcountry permit prior to taking an overnight trip.

-Exotic Plants - Don't Let Them Ride With You!
-(1.9 MB pdf)
+Exotic Plants: Don't Let Them Ride Along